 Moreover, having this insurance also protects your valued professional reputation to conduct your business with peace of mind and confidence.

 Without this insurance, you will have to bear all legal defence costs and the potential costs of damages if a client performs any legal action against you.

 3. Who Needs Professional Indemnity Insurance In Australia?

-Does your business or occupation involve advising or providing services to other businesses or the public?
+Does your business or occupation involve advising or providing services to other companies or the public?
 If yes, then professional indemnity insurance is meant for you.

 Your clients depend on you to provide them with quality services and advice.
 Even after your good intentions and best efforts, your service or advice can result in accusations, compensation claims, and legal charges against you or your employees.

-In that case, professional indemnity insurance aims to protect the reputation and finances of a business or a professional.
+In that case, professional indemnity insurance aims to protect a business or professional's reputation and finances.

 Here is a list of small or large businesses/professionals/consultants that can benefit from this insurance:

 CIOs or CTOs that supervise the risk management of any business